venkateshkannayiram/AR_UniversityOfMadras_Android/README.md

 1. Android Device that supports the AR with Android 7.0 or above.

 # User guide
-1.After installing the app, open and give the Camera access for the first time.
+1. After installing the app, open and give the Camera access for the first time.

-2.Point the camera to the flat surface and wait for the app to detect the surface.
+2. Point the camera to the flat surface and wait for the app to detect the surface.

-3.Once the app shows the surface maker, tap the marker to place the AR model.
+3. Once the app shows the surface maker, tap the marker to place the AR model.

-4.Users can enlarge the model by pinching and swapping the two fingers on the model.
+4. Users can enlarge the model by pinching and swapping the two fingers on the model.

-5.Users can rotate the model by swapping the two fingers in a particular direction on the model.
+5. Users can rotate the model by swapping the two fingers in a particular direction on the model.

-6.Users can move the model by holding and swapping a single finger on the model to the new surface.
+6. Users can move the model by holding and swapping a single finger on the model to the new surface.

 # Link to Download the App
 https://drive.google.com/file/d/1thAqgpjVR49rvlO-gHzRt5iLMQ7rBbJN/view?usp=share_link